Reading time: 4 min.

 How to choose the right clinic for your hair transplant

 Choosing to get a hair transplant is a big decision.
-So it’s important to choose a company that gives you professional and expert results.
+After all, very noticeable hair transplants are difficult to hide, therefore it’s important to choose a company that gives you professional and expert results.

 When you’re browsing for practices, make sure they’re registered with the Care Quality Commission.
 This is a requirement of all independent clinics and hospitals that provide cosmetic surgery in England.